A Very Furry Christmas at Sesame Place

 Sesame Place, of course, has a replica of the famous spots on Sesame Street, including that nostalgic apartment building where all our furry friends live.
 And this heartwarming street was all sparkles for Christmas!

-- You can visit with Santa in his workshop!
-(We didn’t meet him but the workshop was just adorable)
+• You can visit with Santa in his workshop!
+(We didn’t meet him because the line was too long, but the workshop looked adorable.)
+IMG_0349

-- Like during regular season, you can meet your favorite characters at photo spots throughout the park, but at “A Very Furry Christmas” the characters are dressed in their festive Christmas best, and a few more characters join the fun!
-Rudolph the Red-Nosed Reindeer and his lady Clarice were sooooo cute…but Jack freaked out on line so I didn’t get my own picture!
+• Like during regular season, you can meet your favorite characters at photo spots throughout the park, but at “A Very Furry Christmas” the characters are dressed in their festive Christmas best, and a few more characters join the fun, like Rudolph the Red-Nosed Reindeer and his lady Clarice!

 Our fun, festive holiday trip culminated in a great Christmas parade with lots of characters, lights, and music.
 Try seeing this parade without getting, “Beep beep, beep beep, down Sesame Street” stuck in your head!

 Food at Sesame Place is not my favorite, so I always advise not to go there on an empty stomach or without an alternate plan for a real meal.
 Snacks are good though, and they added wintery options to the menu.
-The Elmo shaped hot pretzels are a favorite of Jack and me, and hot chocolate was an added treat in place of ice cream…though Jack insisted that they should have still had ice cream!
-We planned to eat dinner at Chili’s across the street right before going to the park.
-There is also a Macaroni Grill next to that, a Red Robin a block from Sesame, and other restaurants in the Oxford Valley Mall about 3 blocks from the park.
+The Elmo shaped hot pretzels are a favorite of Jack and me, and hot chocolate was an added treat in place of ice cream.

 Our evening at Sesame Place’s “A Very Furry Christmas” was enjoyable for kids and adults too.
 It was so nice to see all the families in the holiday spirit, being friendly to us and each other.
 If you’re in the Northeast, I recommend “A Very Furry Christmas” as a great holiday family outing.
-We had a very special day and I’m sure this will be a great childhood Christmas memory for Jack to cherish 😍
+We had a very special day and I’m sure this will be a great childhood Christmas memory for us.

 We wish you a Furry Christmas and a Happy New Year!